Progeria: Pathophysiology

-Hutchinson-Gilford syndrome (HGPS) is an extremely rare autosomal dominant genetic disorder in which symptoms resembling aspects of aging are manifested at an early age.
+Hutchinson-Gilford progeroid syndrome (HGPS) is an extremely rare autosomal dominant genetic disorder in which symptoms resembling aspects of aging are manifested at an early age.
 Its occurrence is usually the result of a sporadic germline mutation; although HGPS is genetically dominant, people rarely live long enough to have children, preventing them from passing the disorder on in a hereditary manner.

-HPGS is caused by mutations that weaken the structure of the cell nucleus, making normal cell division difficult.
+HGPS is caused by mutations that weaken the structure of the cell nucleus, making normal cell division difficult.
 The histone mark H4K20me3 is involved and caused by de novo mutations that occur in a gene that encodes lamin A. Lamin A is made but is not processed properly.
 This poor processing creates an abnormal nuclear morphology and disorganized heterochromatin.
 Patients also do not have appropriate DNA repair, and they also have increased genomic instability.

 In normal conditions, the LMNA gene codes for a structural protein called prelamin A, which undergoes a series of processing steps before attaining its final form, called lamin A. Prelamin A contains a "CAAX" where C is a cysteine, A an aliphatic amino acid, and X any amino acid.
 This motif at the carboxyl-termini of proteins triggers three sequential enzymatic modifications.
 First, protein farnesyltransferase catalyzes the addition of a farnesyl moiety to the cysteine.
 Second, an endoprotease that recognizes the farnesylated protein catalyzes the peptide bond's cleavage between the cysteine and -aaX.
 In the third step, isoprenylcysteine carboxyl methyltransferase catalyzes methylation of the carboxyl-terminal farnesyl cysteine.
 The farnesylated and methylated protein is transported through a nuclear pore to the interior of the nucleus.
 Once in the nucleus, the protein is cleaved by a protease called zinc metallopeptidase STE24 (ZMPSTE24), which removes the last 15 amino acids, which includes the farnesylated cysteine.
 After cleavage by the protease, prelamin A is referred to as lamin A. In most mammalian cells, lamin A, along with lamin B1, lamin B2, and lamin C, makes up the nuclear lamina, which provides shape and stability to the inner nuclear envelope.